Skin ageing

 So, what exactly happens internally to cause our skin to show its age?

-Intrinsic biochemical changes occur as a natural consequence of aging and are determined by genes.
+Intrinsic biochemical changes occur as a natural consequence of ageing and are determined by genes.
 Our genes influence things such as our skin colour, skin type (normal, dry, oily), pore size and cellular activities.
 This continuous process of aging normally begins in our mid-twenties but the signs are typically not visible until our late 30s or early 40s.
-The two key factors of intrinsic aging are hormones and cellular recession, which drive the biochemical events that occur in our bodies.
+The two key factors of intrinsic ageing are hormones and cellular recession, which drive the biochemical events that occur in our bodies.

 Hormonal and cellular recession factors of skin ageing

-Physical signs of skin aging
+Physical signs of skin ageing

-So now we know about the intrinsic factors that we can’t really change.
+So now we know about the intrinsic factors that we can’t change.
 What about the ones we can?

 Extrinsic ageing – how we age, faster